ALMARDHIAH/portfolio/README.md

 # Road Network Analysis in Federal Territory of Putrajaya
->Tools: Python, OSMnx, NetworkX
+>**Appreciation**
 >
->Source: OpenStreetMap

-## Appreciation
-A big thanks to my final year project supervisor, *Prof. Madya Dr. Fatimah Abdul Razak* for guiding me throughout this project and shaping my way of thinking.
+>A big thanks to my final year project supervisor, *Prof. Madya Dr. Fatimah Abdul Razak* for guiding me throughout this project and shaping my way of thinking.

+## Tools
+Tools: Python, OSMnx, NetworkX
+Source: OpenStreetMap

 ## Why analyzing Putrajaya's road network?
 In early 2001, the **Federal Administrative Centre of Malaysia** were **relocated** from Kuala Lumpur **to Putrajaya** due to **congestion** issue.